michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 ## Inject AutoMapper

-With AutoMapper registered and its configurations set, you can now inject an `IMapper` into your controllers.
+With AutoMapper registered and its configurations set, we can now inject an `IMapper` into our controllers.

 {% highlight csharp %}